Skip to main content

 This is the first thing visitors will see and should be clean and user-friendly.

-Navigation Bar: Include links to the most important sections.
+Include links to the most important sections.
 Keep it simple and clear.
-For example:

 2. Hero Section (Main Banner)